 During the winter seasons of 2021/2022, 2022/2023 and 2023/2024 we recorded DAS data in the mountain valley of Grasdalen in the region of Innlandet, Norway.
 The measurement period was approximately 4 months for each season.
 The DAS survey was conducted on a 2 km section of a single mode standard telecommunication fiber buried next to the road.
-Overview of the Grasdalen Survey Setup.
-Note that the different sections of the fiber are color-coded based on the surroundings for better visual discriminability.
-The same color coding is used in alle subsequent figures.
-The altitude difference between neighbouring contour lines is 100 m.
-Acrial footage by Norwegian Mapping Authority (2020)

-The environment of surrounding the road changes throughout the array: In the beginning and the endAt both ends, the road is going into tunnels, whereas in the middle.
+The environment surrounding the road changes throughout the array: At both ends, the road is going into tunnels.
 In the middle section it is housed in a concrete gallery that shields it from rockfall and snow avalanches.

-On the part southwest of the bridge, the road runs next to 10 m high conical breaking mounds protecting it from avalanches (labeled as cones) protecting it from avalanches.
+On the part southwest of the bridge, the road runs next to 10 m high conical breaking mounds protecting it from avalanches (labeled as cones).
 On both sides of the gallery, steel cattle grids are embedded into the road.
 Due to the changing surroundings we expect to observe different noise levels throughout the array.
-The different cable environments are setup is displayed in Figure 1 as colored lines.
-The mountainside is simultaneously monitored with a commercial, infrasound-based avalanche detection system located 100 m east of the bridge.
-Additionally, a webcam located near the bridge was used for verification of avalanche activity and extent of avalanche runout zones, and in Figure A1 (bird's eye perspective).
+The setup is displayed in Figure 1 and in Figure A1 (bird's eye perspective).

-The DAS array is monitoring two avalanche prone mountainsides: the east and the southeast face of the avalanche prone east face of the mountain called Sætreskarsfjellet.
-The first one It stretches from 1300 m.a.s.l. down to the valley floor at 875 m.a.s.l.
+The DAS array is monitoring the avalanche prone east face of the mountain called Sætreskarsfjellet.
+It stretches from 1300 m.a.s.l. down to the valley floor at 875 m.a.s.l.
 Between 950 m.a.s.l. and 1250 m.a.s.l. the slope is mostly between 30 and 35 degrees steep, with rocky bands in between that are up to 45 degrees steep (NVE, 2024).
 Avalanches can be manually triggered by setting off explosives.
-The detonation point is located at the top of the mountainside at 1300 m.a.s.l. (see Figure 1)A small section of the southeast face of Saetreskarsfjellet is also facing the open road south of the avalanche gallery.
-The altitude difference in this part is up to 175 m (between 1000 m.a.s.l. at the top and 835 m.a.s.l. next to the road) with a steepness of up to 45 degrees.
-The southeast mountain face above the southern tunnel is considerably higher and oftentimes steeper than 50 degrees based on (NVE, 2024).
+The detonation point is located at the top of the mountainside at 1300 m.a.s.l. (see Figure 1).